awsdocs/amazon-redshift-developer-guide/doc_source/advisor-recommendations.md

 + Leave any columns that are the first column in a compound sort key uncompressed\.
 The Advisor analysis doesn't count the storage consumed by those columns\.
 + Compressing large columns has a higher impact on performance and storage than compressing small columns\.
 + If you are unsure which compression is best, use the [ANALYZE COMPRESSION](r_ANALYZE_COMPRESSION.md) command to suggest a compression\.
-+ To generate the data definition language \(DDL\) statements for existing tables, you can use the AWS [Generate Table DDL](https://github.com/awslabs/amazon-redshift-utils/blob/master/src/AdminViews/v_generate_tbl_ddl.sql) utility, found on GitHub\.
++ To generate the data definition language \(DDL\) statements for existing tables, you can use the AWS[Generate Table DDL](https://github.com/awslabs/amazon-redshift-utils/blob/master/src/AdminViews/v_generate_tbl_ddl.sql) utility, found on GitHub\.
 + To simplify the compression suggestions and the process of rebuilding tables, you can use the [Amazon Redshift Column Encoding Utility](https://github.com/awslabs/amazon-redshift-utils/tree/master/src/ColumnEncodingUtility), found on GitHub\.

 ## Compress Amazon S3 file objects loaded by COPY<a name="cluster-compress-s3-recommendation"></a>